 This Quarterly Report on Form 10-Q contains forward-looking statements.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-All statements other than statements of historical facts contained herein, including statements regarding our results of operations; financial position and performance; liquidity and our ability to fund our business operations and initiatives; capital expenditure and debt service obligations; business strategies, plans and goals, including those related to operations, marketing, acquisitions and expansion of our business; product approvals and plans; industry trends; expectations regarding consumer behaviors and trends; our culture and operating philosophy; human resource management; arrangements with and delivery of our services to the customers; conversion of backlog; dividend policy; legal proceedings; and our objectives for future operations, are forwardlooking statements.
-The words "expect," "anticipate," "intend," "plan," "believe," "seek," "seek," "will," "would," "target," and similar expressions are intended to identify forward-looking statements, Forward-looking statements are based largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
+All statements other than statements of historical facts contained herein, including statements regarding our results of operations; financial position and performance; the anticipated impact of the coronavirus COVID-19 pandemic on our business; liquidity and our ability to fund our business operations and initiatives; capital expenditure and debt service obligations; business strategies, plans and goals, including those related to operations, marketing, acquisitions and expansion of our business; product approvals and plans; industry trends; expectations regarding consumer behaviors and trends; our culture and operating philosophy; human resource management; arrangements with and delivery of our services to the customers; conversion of backlog; dividend policy; legal proceedings; and our objectives for future operations, are forward-looking statements.
+The words "expect," "anticipate," "intend," "plan," "believe," "seek," "see," "will," "would," "target," "likely," and similar expressions are intended to identify forward-looking statements.
+Forwardlooking statements are based largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
 These forward-looking statements are subject to inherent uncertainties, risks, changes in circumstances and other important factors that are difficult to predict.
 Moreover, we operate in a very competitive and rapidly changing environment in which new risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all important factors on our business or the extent to which any factor, or combination of such factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed may not occur and our financial condition and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 We caution you therefore against relying on these forward-looking statements.

 We qualify all of our forward-looking statements by these cautionary statements.
 Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.
-For a further discussion of the risks relating to our business, see "Item 1A Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and "Part II - Other Information, Item 1A Risk Factors" herein.
+For a further discussion of the risks relating to our business, see "Item 1A Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 as amended by our Quarterly Reports on Form 10-Q and "Part II - Other Information, Item 1A Risk Factors" herein.